dfoderick/fullcycle/README.md

 ## Installing MySql/MariaDB

-The following instructions assume you are using the default password `mining`.
 Please use some kind of password.
 Do not leave the password blank.
 Run the following script.
 Read and answer all prompts.
 ```